jeffheaton/t81_558_deep_learning/env-exports/README.md

 # Exports of my Anaconda Environments for TensorFlow

 These are anaconda environments that I've created for various platforms.
+These all assume that you are using [Miniconda](https://conda.io/miniconda.html).
+If you use the wrong platform below, or install to the full Anaconda (instead of Miniconda), you will most likely run into specific library versions not being available for your platform/Python version combination.
+These environments all use Python 3.6; however, you can still install 3.7 as your base Python.

 To make use of one of them, download the YML file for your platform, and use the following commands.